MaxieHelenBichmann/MolSim-WS25-GroupD/README.md

 0. Make sure to be in the project root.

-1. Run the executable with the given input file and optional desired delta T and end T:
+1. Run the executable with the given input file and optional desired delta_ T ( -d) and end_T ( -t):

     ```
-    ./build/MolSim ../input/eingabe-sonne.txt 0.014 1000
+    ./build/MolSim ../input/eingabe-sonne.txt -d 0.014 -t 1000
     ```